mvaganov/ttrpg/spells.md

 **Duration** days per caster level

 ### Description
 The caster starts a biological process that morphs the target into a different race, which takes 1 hour to complete.
 After the spell's duration, the target spends 1 hour involuntarily morphing back into their original form.
-This spell can instead be made permanent with a permanency spell at the standard cost of 7th level spells.
+This spell can instead be made permanent with a permanency spell for 7,500gp.
 The target loses any racial bonuses and penalties of their old race, and gains racial penalties and bonuses of their new race.
 Any racial bonuses that are choice-dependent must resolve during the involuntary morph.
 Age is transfered biologically proportional rather chronologically proportional.
 If the target attempts a fortitude save against the spell and succeeds, they are nauseated for one round.

 ---
 ## Change Race